rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 <h3 id="d-6">  ☑️ Step 6.  <code>j_delete_from_buffer()</code> </h3>
-This function will implement the backspace.  *Thank goodness.*
+This function will implement the backspace.

+*Thank goodness for the ability to backspace.*

 ```javascript
 function j_delete_from_buffer() {